dashpay/docs/docs/user/network/dash-evo-tool/index.rst

   Withdrawal requests enter a queue that is currently processed more slowly than intended.
 Depending on the timing of the withdrawal request, it may take up to 18 hours to complete.

-  For security there is also a limit on how much can be withdrawn from Platform per day.
+  For security, there is also a limit on how much can be withdrawn from Platform daily.
 If withdrawal requests hit the daily limit, they will remain in the queue longer.
 For details, see this `DCG development update
   <https://www.youtube.com/live/rc_avHHqG6E?si=ETv0yX-1b3odCU8F&t=599>`_.